-Was Noah saved for being in the ark?
+, Was Noah saved for being in the ark ?
 Why, say you, that is not common sense; because his being in the ark was the effect of the grace of God to him.
-Very well, then, if he was not saved for being in the ark, the others were not lost for not being in the ark.
+Very well, then, if he were not saved for being in the ark, the others were not lost for not being in the ark.
 Were the Israelites exempted from the angel of death for being under the shelter of the Paschal Lamb?
 Why, they were by the means of it; but they were there as the result of God's goodness to them.
-Oh, then, you mean to say they did not put themselves there first, and then the Lord for that, exempted, them, Just so.
-And so, the others were condemned for their sins, and not for their not being where the Israelites were, Where Rahab and those with her saved for being in the house?
+Oh, then, you mean to say they did not put themselves there first, and then the Lord for that, exempted them, Just so.
+And so the others were condemned for their sins, and not for their not being where the Israelites were, Where Rahab and those with her saved for being in the house?
 Oh no, say you; her being exempted resulted from God's grace to her.
-Very well; as she and her family were not saved for being there, the Jerichoites were not destroyed for not being there.
-This doctrine of dutyfaith is a doctrine that degrades the people of God, feeds Pharisees, perverts the truth, deceives souls, and that by thousands; and if we have any confidence in our own principles, we shall reject error in every shape and form.

-Thus then, when it can be proved that; it was the duty of the world to go into the Ark, that it was the duty of the Egyptians to keep the Passover, the duty of the Jerichoites to go into Rahab's house, that it is the duty of the common subjects of a kingdom to be of. the Royal family, then may it be proved, that it is the duty of all men savingly to believe in Christ.

-So, you see I have fulfilled what I said.
-I told you at the outset I should have to speak rather sternly; but sternly as I have spoken, I have spoken in love to the truth, in love to God, in love; to Christ, and in love to the brethren, and in goodwill to all men,
+Very well; as she and her family were not saved for being there, the Jerichoites were not decuoyed for not being there.
+This doctrine of duty-faith is a doctrine that degrades the people of God, feeds Pharisees, perverts the truth, deceives souls, and that by thousands; and if we have any confidence in our own principles, we shall reject error in every shape and dian't Walnut ert form.
+Thus then, when it can be proved that it was the duty of the world to go into the Ark, that it was the duty of the Egyptians to keep the passover, the duty of the Jerichoites to go into Rahab's house, that it, is the duty of the common subjects of a kingdom to be of the Royal family, then may it be proved, that it is the duty of all men savingly to believe in Christ.
+So you see I have fulfilled what I said.
+I told you at the outset I should have to speak rather sternly; but sternly as I have spoken, I have spoken in love to the truth, in love to God, in love to Christ, and in love to the brethren, and in goodwill to all men, brethren, and in goodwill-to all men, brethren, and all men,